The Santa Maria/Santa Barbara County Continuum of Care has released the 2020 Point in Time Count report.

 Point In Time (PIT) Count

 Results of the biennial Point in Time (PIT) Count of persons experiencing homelessness were released today.
-Conducted on January 24, 2019 by the Santa Maria/Santa Barbara County Continuum of Care (CoC), the Count is mandated by the U.S. Department of Housing and Urban Development (HUD) and serves as a snapshot of homelessness in the county on a single night.
+Conducted on January 29, 2020 by the Santa Maria/Santa Barbara County Continuum of Care (CoC), the Count is mandated by the U.S. Department of Housing and Urban Development (HUD) and serves as a snapshot of homelessness in the county on a single night.
 The County and CoC provided oversight of the PIT Count, working closely with Northern Santa Barbara County United Way Home for Good, Applied Survey Research, Simtech Solutions, and more than 500 volunteers.
-To view the initial results, you can find a Press Release HERE and a more detailed presentation HERE.
-A more comprehensive report will be available later in the year.
+The 2021 Point in Time count was submitted to the Department of Urban Development in May, 2021 and a comprehensive will be available later in the year.

-Countywide, 1,803 persons were counted with the largest number counted in the city of Santa Barbara.
-The count includes 1,133 persons experiencing unsheltered homelessness and 670 persons living in emergency shelters or transitional housing.
+In 2020 Countywide, 1,897 persons were counted with the largest number counted in the city of Santa Barbara.
+The count includes 1,223 persons experiencing unsheltered homelessness and 674 persons living in emergency shelters or transitional housing.
 In 2017, the official PIT count was 1,860.
-There was a notable shift between sheltered and unsheltered persons between 2017 and 2019.
+There was a notable shift between sheltered and unsheltered persons between 2017 and 2020.

 Phase 1 Community Action Plan to Address Homelessness